zpx01/pulsar-classifier/README.md

   3. 16,259 negative examples.

 ## Machine Learning Model
 For the data analysis, a classification method was used in order to predict the classes.
-Specifically, a k-Nearest-Neighbors test was utilized for the model.
+Specifically, a k-Nearest-Neighbor test was utilized for the model.
 Specific parameters implemented are the following:

   1. n_neighbors = n (n is a dynamic number and can be changed by the user)
   2. weights = 'uniform'